 The upper mountain is serviced by the Summit Quad, and has a vertical drop of 1,830 feet.
 The trails here are long and steep, though there is a beginner trail called The Follies, which is a series of switchbacks allowing novice skiers the opportunity to ski down from the top.
 Access to “The Slides” is also found here.
 The Slides are a unique, lift-served side country ski experience, consisting of unmaintained natural terrain, including trees, rocks, ledges and even a frozen waterfall.
 The Slides are not open often, so consider yourself lucky should you get a chance to ski them.

-The main valley area is made up of mostly beginner and intermediate trails and is served by the Cloudsplitter Gondola and the Face Lift quad.
+The main valley area is made up of primarily beginner and intermediate trails and is served by the Cloudsplitter Gondola and the Face Lift quad.
 These are long, gently sloped trails, providing an excellent opportunity for novice skiers to improve their skills.

 Little Whiteface consists of a series of steep moderate length expert trails, most of which terminate at the mid-station lodge.
 Little Whiteface can be accessed from the Cloudsplitter Gondola or from a pair of chairlifts at the mid-station lodge.